intel/libipt/doc/getting_started.md

 	loop-ptdump.exp   the expected ptdump output

 The latter two files are generated based on the `@pt .exp(<tool>)` directives found in the `.ptt` file.
-They are used for automated testing but are otherwise not interesting for us at this point (see the pttc article).
+They are used for automated testing.
+See script/test.bash for details on that.

-Let's dump the PT packets:
+Use `ptdump` to dump the PT packets:

 	$ ptdump loop.pt
 	0000000000000000  psb